Skip to main content

 1. Unconditional admittance to the College and active student in good standing (minimum 2.0 GPA).

-2. Submit original transcripts from all colleges attended and high school transcript to the registrar or admissions by application deadline.
+2. Submit original transcripts from all colleges/schools attended and high school transcript to the Registrar or Admissions Office by application deadline.

-3. Submit a completed Associate Degree Nursing Program Application by stated deadline.
+3. Submit a completed Nursing Program Application by the stated deadline.

 4. Hold a minimum GPA of 2.5 for the academic core courses in the program or cumulative 2.5 GPA if a high school student without prior college coursework.

-5. Submit a minimum composite score of 18 on ACT.
+5. Submit a minimum composite score of 18 on the ACT.

 6. Must be eligible to take ENG 101, MTH 100, and BIO 201, if not already completed with a grade of C or higher.